Lafayette Leopards football: Frank Tavani era (2000–2016)

 Fisher Stadium's scoreboard following Lafayette's victory over Lehigh University in the 142nd edition of "The Rivalry" in 2006.
 The series between the two colleges, which are 17 mi away from each other in the Lehigh Valley, is the most-played rivalry in college football history with 158 meetings since 1884.

-The Cheeseburger Man was named head coach following the retirement of Russo in December 1999.
+Frank Tavani was named head coach following the retirement of Russo in December 1999.
 Tavani had been a coach on Russo's staff since 1986 and was most recently the associate head coach.
 Challenges confronted the program at every angle: the recent study to disband or de-emphasize the program had left Lafayette in a disadvantaged position on the recruiting trail.
 Also, the success of Lehigh reaching double-digit wins and playoff berths each season since 1998, coupled with aged facilities, placed Lafayette in the shadow of its regional rival.
 However, Tavani's vision helped revitalize the program within five seasons and led to three consecutive championships and playoff appearances, nine winning seasons, national rankings, and a string of four consecutive victories over Lehigh.

 The tide began to turn with the arrival of quarterback Marko Glavic in Tavani's first season.
 The Canadian native was initially recruited to Bowling Green University, but offensive coordinator Mike Faragalli's move to Lafayette prompted Bowling Green to rescind Glavic's scholarship offer.
 Glavic, who won the Patriot League rookie of the year by throwing for 1,964 yards and 12 touchdowns, surpassed many of Baur's records and finished as Lafayette's all-time leading quarterback with 9,819 yards and tied Baur with 62 touchdowns.
 Glavic was the all-time Patriot League passing leader until Dominic Randolph of Holy Cross surpassed the mark in 2008.

 Lafayette continued to score recruiting gains with the arrival of running back Joe McCourt, the 2000 Philadelphia Inquirer player of the year.
 Several key linemen were also recruited in 2001, and success continued in 2002 with many key defensive players that built Lafayette's title run, such as All-American linebacker Maurice Bennett and future NFL player Blake Costanzo.

 Lafayette won two games each in Tavani's first two seasons, but the Leopards surpassed all expectations in 2002 by going 7–5, tying for second place, and upsetting Lehigh 14–7.
 The Mountain Hawks entered the season ranked as the nation's number one team and had beaten Lafayette for seven straight seasons.
 With the score tied 7–7 in the fourth quarter, the Leopards engineered "The Drive," a 19-play, nine-minute drive that resulted in Joe McCourt's winning touchdown dive.
 However, "The Drive's" biggest play occurred on a fake field goal attempt.
 Lafayette was set to kick a 58-yard field goal, but holder Mike O'Connor changed the play and scurried eight yards for a first down to keep the march alive.